The Wensleydale Vessel

 Eventually seeping back into the earth

-I hope my work encourages visitors to explore the museum more closely, finding those wonderful hidden stories within the collections and creating a deeper connection and understanding of the area’s history.
+I hope the work encourages visitors to explore the museum more closely, finding those wonderful hidden stories within the collections and creating a deeper connection and understanding of the area’s history.